nixworks/public/news/2006/10/21/README.md

 _Context: Cabo Corrientes, Jalisco, Mexico, Pacific, hurricane_

 ### [ Iraqi insurgency: President of the United States George W. Bush confers with his top Iraq commanders.
 The meeting is met with a surge in sectarian violence. ](/news/2006/10/21/iraqi-insurgency-p-president-of-the-united-states-george-w-bush-confers-with-his-top-iraq-commanders-the-meeting-is-met-with-a-surge-in.md)
-_Context: George W. Bush, Iraq, Iraqi insurgency, President, Sectarian war in Iraq_
+_Context: George W. Bush, Iraq, Iraqi insurgency, Sectarian war in Iraq, U.S. President_

 ### [ Fighting has broken out between Somalian troops and a local militia in alliance with the country's new Islamic movement. ](/news/2006/10/21/fighting-has-broken-out-between-somalian-troops-and-a-local-militia-in-alliance-with-the-country-s-new-islamic-movement.md)
 Reuters.com brings you the latest news from around the world, covering breaking news in markets, business, politics, entertainment, technology, video and pictures.